mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 This will generate 24 [ rabund files](rabund_file) (one for
 each of the samples) and a [shared file](shared_file).
-Opening stool.final.an.shared you\'ll find that there are about 1,330
-OTUs that were found across all of the samples.
-We would like to know
-\"who\" these OTUs are.
+Opening stool.final.an.shared you'll find that there are about 1,330 OTUs that were found across all of the samples.
+We would like to know "who" these OTUs are.
 Our preferred approach to this is the [classify.otu](classify.otu) command:

     mothur > classify.otu(taxonomy=stool.final.taxonomy, name=stool.final.names, list=stool.final.an.list, label=0.03)